imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="doauth"></a>
 # **DoAuth**
-> DoAuthResponse DoAuth (DoAuthInputObject doAuthInputObject, bool? xIgnoreNullValues = null)
+> DoAuthResponse DoAuth (DoAuthInputObject doAuthInputObject)

 Authenticate user by given username and password.